-With more than 25 years of technology experience, Ballard's strengths include IT strategy, IT security/disaster recovery and business intelligence.
-He most recently served as the chief information officer at the University of Texas of the Permian Basin, where he coordinated university-wide IT initiatives in a high-growth environment.
+With more than 25 years of technology experience, Ballard's strengths include information technology (IT) strategy, IT security/disaster recovery and business intelligence.
+The Spring, Texas resident most recently served as the chief information officer at the University of Texas of the Permian

+Basin, where he coordinated university-wide IT initiatives in a high-growth environment.